iCliniq Logo

 • Symptoms of a blood clot like severe pain in the legs, chest pain, or difficulty breathing.

-What Are the Risks Associated With Laparotomy?
+What Are the Complications Associated With Laparotomy?

-Other more specific complications include- lack of diagnosis (need for more procedures and tests), damage to bowels or abdominal organs, or hernia at the incision site.
+Other more specific complications include lack of diagnosis (need for more procedures and tests), damage to bowels or abdominal organs, or hernia at the incision site.

 • Abdominal Adhesions- Commonly seen after laparotomy, bands of scar tissues are formed inside the abdomen.
-Abdominal adhesion may cause symptoms like - pain, bloating, constipation, fever, nausea, and vomiting.
+Abdominal adhesion may cause symptoms like pain, bloating, constipation, fever, nausea, and vomiting.
 Sometimes, it may lead to complications like a blockage in the intestines (small bowel obstruction) or infertility in females (reproductive system obstruction).

 What Is Laparoscopy (Keyhole Surgery)?